Creating an Exhibition

 Step 4 of 4: Add exhibition pages (you can change these names and add other pages later).

-Review your exhibition information and click Create.
+Then just review your exhibition information and click Create.

 B: Exhibitions Menu: Builder, Object Manager, Assets, and Analytics

-C: Structure and Settings
+C: Structure and Settings tabs

-F: Draft or Published Status
+D: Draft or Published status

-G: Menu with options to Publish, Take Tour, and Delete
+E: Action menu with options to Publish, Take Tour, and Delete

-Step 4: Update Structure and Settings
+Update Structure and Settings

 At left, in the Structure tab, under Pages, you’ll see all the pages you added, including your Sections.
 If you need to reorder pages, just drag and drop.

-Click the page icon to the left of the page name to display it in the menu (section pages are displayed by default).
-When you hover over a page, a menu icon (…) appears at right that allows you to edit, move, or delete it.
+Click the page name to navigate there.
+When you hover over a page, a menu icon (…) appears at right that allows you to update Page Settings, move, or delete a page.

 The choices you make in Settings will apply to every page across your exhibition (however, you can still make updates on individual pages to override these choices).

-Step 5: Customize Pages with Blocks
+Customize Pages with Blocks

 Every page is comprised of elements called Blocks.
 There are Blocks for headings, text, single images, groups of images, audio files, videos, etc.

-We'll start by looking an Image Block.
+We'll start by looking at an Image Block on the home page.

 Image Block

 On the home page, click the image placeholder.
+Two items will appear in the Viewer:

 Let’s select Object, then click Select.